How to Pronounce Pecan

 Georgians and Pecans

+Did you know that Georgia is the country’s largest pecan producer?
 As far as the pecan pronunciation debate goes, since Georgia is a southern state, most Georgians tend to pronounce pecan as pee-KAHN, or a hybrid version of this, like “puh-kahn” or “pih-kahn.”

 Other than Georgia, these are the top states that also produce pecans: